wojtekmaj/react-lifecycle-methods-diagram/README.md

 You are welcome to raise issues and create pull requests.

-Particularly valueable contributions are those regarding [i18n](https://en.wikipedia.org/wiki/i18n) as I only know so many languages.
+Particularly valuable contributions are those regarding [i18n](https://en.wikipedia.org/wiki/i18n) as I only know so many languages.
 Adding new locale is pretty easy, but there's a [separate i18n guide](/src/i18n/README.md) in case you get lost.

 You can also add a new version of the diagram in case React lifecycle methods are changed.
 There is a [separate versions guide](/src/versions/README.md) in case you get lost.